jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 parent entities that you intend to handle in the new Attachments plugin.

-From the diagnostic display you saw in the previous step, you can clearly identify the parent type as the component name to the right of the 'PC:' just after the item you want to attach files to.
+From the diagnostic display you saw in the previous step, you can clearly identify the parent type as the component name to the right of the 'CONTENT:' just after the item you want to attach files to.
 It should look something like ``com_newcomp``.
 (Obviously, the 'newcomp' would be replaced with the actual name of your component.)
 This may not come as a surprise since this should correspond to the type of content you are interested in.

 If you are interested in only one type of content item for the new component, then this phase is complete.
 The parent type is ``com_newcomp``.
 The entity